-Chum and pink salmon fry were present in the Coquitlam River during spring 2012.
-To estimate chum and pink fry outmigrant numbers, we relied on similar methodology to that employed by Cope (2002) on the nearby Alouette River.
+Only chum salmon fry were present in the Coquitlam River during spring 2013.
+To estimate chum fry outmigrant numbers, we relied on similar methodology to that employed by Cope (2002) on the nearby Alouette River.
 Prior to 2008 we used two incline plane traps (IPTs) to capture chum and pink fry.
 Beginning in 2008, a 1.3 m diameter RST was used in place of the IPTs (two RSTs were used in 2009).
 The substitution of an RST for the IPTs reduced cleaning and maintenance demands and fish mortality substantially.
-The RST targeting chum and pink were operated in reach 2 at the same location as the two RSTs used to trap coho and steelhead smolts (RST2 site; Figure 5.1), and differed from these larger traps mainly in that its drum was constructed of smaller screening (2.5 mm versus 12 mm).
+The RST targeting chum were operated in reach 2 at the same location as the two RSTs used to trap coho and steelhead smolts (RST2 site; Figure 5.1), and differed from these larger traps mainly in that its drum was constructed of smaller screening (2.5 mm versus 12 mm).